Installing ONLYOFFICE Workspace Community from RPM/DEB packages using the provided script

 amd64 Linux distribution with kernel version 3.10 or later

-Though running ONLYOFFICE Workspace Community is a very resourceful operation, you will not have to allocate swap space before you start installation.
-When you run the installation script, a 6 Gb swap file is created automatically.
+Although running ONLYOFFICE Workspace Community is a very resource-intensive, you will not have to allocate swap space before you start installation.
+When you run the installation script, a 6 GB swap file is created automatically.

 Getting ONLYOFFICE Workspace Community script